voxel51/fiftyone/CONTRIBUTING.md

 defines four categories of issues: feature requests, bug reports, documentation fixes, and installation issues.
 Details about each issue type and the issue lifecycle are discussed in the [FiftyOne Issue Policy](ISSUE_POLICY.md).
+Documentation typos, and generally any small improvements need not a have a corresponding issue, though.

 FiftyOne committers actively [triage](ISSUE_TRIAGE.md) and respond to GitHub issues.
 In general, we recommend waiting for feebdack from an FiftyOne